 The first of our awesome Banff activities was doing the Discovery Hike with Canmore Cave Tours.
 What a perfect ecotour to start off our trip!
 Adventure Hub had arranged our times and meeting point instructions, so when we got to the tour office, they had all our info and were ready to take us up into the mountains.

 Our kids love hiking and they love learning about caves.
 We had an amazing time with Canmore Cave Tours.
 We hiked up through the valley and the hills with our super knowledgeable guide, looking for fossils and listening for wildlife until we made it to Rat’s Nest Cave.
-Yep, it’s called Rat’s Nest Cave.
-Named for the wood rate that drags plant matter and such into the cave to make its nest, it’s a cozy cave full of history… and bones… but I’m not going to spoil the cool surprises of this awesome ecotour.
-This hike is all about education and the environment, including preserving aspects of human history.
-Very “leave no trace” oriented.
+Yep, it’s called Rat’s Nest Cave… but I’m not going to spoil the cool surprises of this awesome ecotour with explaining why.

 Canoeing on Barrier Lake